deltaDNA/unity-sdk/README.md

     tools:node="remove"/>
 ```
 You will need to do this for each permission that you would like to remove.
 Please note that with some of these permissions removed the performance of the ad networks could decrease.

+### Unity 4.7
+When using an older version of Unity, such as 4.7, the following steps need to be followed in order to include our SDKs in a project:
+1. Install Android SDK Tools revision 25.2.5 for [Windows](https://dl.google.com/android/repository/tools_r25.2.5-windows.zip)|[Linux](https://dl.google.com/android/repository/tools_r25.2.5-linux.zip)|[Mac OS X](https://dl.google.com/android/repository/tools_r25.2.5-macosx.zip).
+2. Open the Android SDK Manager.
+3. Install *Android SDK Platform-tools 27*, *Android SDK Build-tools 27.0.2*, *SDK Platform 26*, *Android Support Repository*, and *Google Repository*.
+4. Point the Unity Editor to use the newly installed Android SDK Tools.
+5. In the Unity Editor set the *Minimum API Level* to *15*.

+If SmartAds is imported into the project then the *Minimum API Level* needs to be set to *16* and LoopMe needs to be removed from the ad networks.
+Additional networks may need to be deselected in order to workaround Android's dex limit when using Unity's older build chain.

 ## Migrations